Sap to Syrup

 Finishing your syrup is done by slowing down the reduction process from a “boil” to a simmer, after all you don’t want to reduce it too much or you’ll end up with an overly sweet thick product more like Log Cabin than real maple syrup.
 Depending on who you ask, your finished product will be about 7°F above boiling to be considered finished.

 Here is where Poe Run syrup is different.
 First our finished sap is measured in brix, not by temperature so we have better control over the sweetness.
-Second because we are not cooking the finished product as high as some mass produced syrups, we are able to retain flavors often ruined by heat and exacerbated by over reduction.
+Second, because we are not cooking the finished product with hundred or thousands of gallons of sap as most mass produced syrups, we are able to retain flavors often ruined by heat and exacerbated by continuous reduction.

 Tasting Notes for 2019 Batches